niclaslindstedt/dotnet-oauth2-server/README.md

 ```

 Use this user to setup the system.
 When you are done setting up, you should delete this user.

+If you want to remove the database and start over, use the `delete-database.ps1` script.

 ## Commit style